Voice AI Custom Actions

-This article will show you how to use Voice AI Custom Actions to enable real-time webhook integrations during live calls.
-This powerful feature allows your AI agents to interact with external systems mid-conversation—pulling data, executing processes, and improving automation without waiting until after the call ends.
+This article explains how to use Voice AI Custom Actions to send real-time POST webhook requests during live calls.
+Custom Actions allow Voice AI agents to interact with external systems mid-conversation, such as looking up data, sending information, or triggering external processes before the call ends.

 TABLE OF CONTENTS